 - Loss of Antarctic glaciers per year – 92 to 200 gigatons (billion tons)

 - Loss of Greenland glaciers per year – 378 gigatons (billion tons)

 - Loss of Alaska glaciers per year – 75 gigatons (billion tons)

 “Strongmen” particularly in Brazil, the United States, and Russia, who ridicule climate science, though Putin may finally be facing reality, serve short-term wealth and power interests.
 They mobilize support, particularly in the US, of science-denying populist constituencies, who don’t even share the short-term “benefits”.
 However, the “long term” is getting shorter fast.

 Few Rantt readers will doubt this.
 However, Thanksgiving Dinner is coming.
 Your climate “skeptic” Uncle Charlie will be there.
 Throw some numbers at him, rather than a turkey leg.
 With Rantt’s blessing, copy this article’s link to Facebook.
 We can help open the door for one of the political parties to have a truly ambitious climate plan, and the determination to make it happen.

-How is it even possible to believe that this human activity does not affect global climate?
+How is it even possible to believe that this human activity does not affect the global climate?